resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 your machine.
 That file is copied across to wherever your machine is going to be launched and then it becomes the basis of your new machines hard drive.

-This architecture has huge advantages: you can create and share these images easily with lots of people, you can quickly spin up identical copies of the same machine.

-But it also has drawbacks, which we’ll get to.

 Across the top of the list of images are four filters that are reasonably self explanatory.

 1. Project - the images that are visible only to your project.